Mokane3562/congenial-kotlin-broccoli-sandbox/readme.md

 # PokerBot-kt-Gradle

-A poker odds and game state evaluation tool.
+A poker odds and game state evaluation tool or advisor.

 ## Getting Started